Want to grow Podocarpus? Here, let us check out step-by-step how to grow podocarpus from cuttings.

 When it comes to yew cuttings, you need to make sure that you make the required preparations before cutting to increase its chances of successful rooting.

 Put the softwood (ideally new growth) cuttings in water until the roots are formed and then transplant them into bonsai soil.

 The first step is to remove needles situated at the bottom part of the stem.
 After that, you can scrape off a small portion of the bark at the base of the cutting with a utility knife.

 Then, use the rooting hormone talc to dust off the defoliated portion of the stem.
 The leftover talc can be removed by gently tapping the cutting.

 The next step is to make a planting hole for the cutting.
 This hole should be deep enough to contain the bottom half of the cutting.
 Stick the cutting into the hole and sprinkle water at the base.
 Repot it every 3-4 years in spring.
 Prune the roots only by 10-15%.

 Step-5: Rooting Conditions

-During the rooting process, the right temperature, moisture and light are of the utmost importance.
+During the rooting process, the right temperature, moisture, and light are of the utmost importance.
 The Yew requires warmth in order to thrive.

-The cuttings should be placed in an area that stays approximately 75 degrees Fahrenheit in the day and receives lots of light.
+The cuttings should be placed in an area that stays approximately 75 degrees Fahrenheit during the day and receives lots of light.
 If you want to keep it indoors, make sure it is near a west or south-facing window.
 If the light coming in isn’t adequate, you can place a fluorescent lamp there.

 If the temperature in the day goes below 60 degrees Fahrenheit, then make sure to warm the pot using a propagation mat.
 The plant can withstand freezing temperatures through parts of winter, however, if temperatures are extremely cold, it should be brought indoors.